hwj20/MovementTracker/README.md

 ## PS
-a simple tracker used for scientific data collection, without complex encryption
+a simple tracker used for scientific data collection, without any encryption and there is no explanatory note in the project.